Working With Media on Records

 Obtain the media file or files that you want to use on the record.

-In the Microsoft Dynamics NAV Development Environment, modify the table object to include a field that has the data type Media or MediaSet.
+In AL, modify the table object to include a field that has the data type Media or MediaSet.

-Add C/AL code that imports the media on the field.
+Add AL code that imports the media on the field.

-The Media and MediaSet data types support several C/AL functions that you can use to manage the media on records.
-See the next section for a complete list of functions with a link to more details, such as usage, parameters and sample code.
+The Media and MediaSet data types support several methods that you can use to manage the media on records.
+See the next section for a complete list of methods with a link to more details, such as usage, parameters and sample code.

-For example, you can create a codeunit that calls one of the import functions, or add a page action that calls one of the functions.
+For example, you can create a codeunit that calls one of the import methods, or add a page action that calls one of the methods.

 When a table record that contains a media object is deleted, the OnDelete trigger gets the media or media set's ID, and uses the ID to look for other references to the media object from the same field index in the same table.
 If no other references are found, the media object is assumed to be unreferenced and it is deleted.
 The runtime will not look in all tables in the database to see if a media object is referenced elsewhere, because doing this would decrease performance and result in costly SQL table scans.
 If media objects are to be shared between tables, they should be shared through a reference table or by sharing the media set field content as described in the next section.